codeitdandy/ScheduledTaskCreator/README.md

 https://docs.docker.com/install/#nightly-builds

+ScheduledTaskCreator is thought to be running as an independent service running in together will TaskManager service.
+Docker -compose file will allow managing both the container together.

+A Docker image in docker hub is already made available for both creator and manager services.(rajarshi02/taskscheduler) ,(rajarshi02/taskmanager)

+If interested to pull the images via hub , run the following docker pull rajarshi02/taskscheduler , docker pull rajarshi02/taskManager

+Else just run docker-compose up , followed by

-ScheduledTaskCreator is thought to be running as an independent service running in together will TaskManager service A Docker image in docker hub is already made available.(rajarshi02/taskscheduler) docker pull postgres (pull postgresql dependency supported for Version 10 and test whether it can connect to localhost at 5432, for remote hosts this will need to be changed in application.properties in the ScheduledTaskCreator codebase and configuration files in postgres (if required) docker pull rajarshi02/taskscheduler docker-compose up to run the images and application at exposed ports.
+docker pull postgres (pull postgresql dependency supported for Version 10 and test whether it can connect to localhost at 5432, for remote hosts this will need to be changed in application.properties in the ScheduledTaskCreator codebase and configuration files in postgres (if required)

-Alternatively , this project can also be built by using the Dockerfile by running the below command and then running docker-compose docker build -t nameofcontainer .
+Alternatively , this project can also be built locally for doing any changes by using the Dockerfile by running the below command and then running docker-compose

+docker build -t rajarshi02/taskmanager .